mahtokamal/Cyber_Security_Interviews/CyberNowEducation/Cloud_Security.md

 ## Cloud Computing Models

 **Coud Service Modes**<br>
-- Software as a Service
+- Software as a Service:
-- Platform as a Service
+- Platform as a Service: Developer doesn't have to take care of Operation System platforms,
-- Infrastructure as a Service
+- Infrastructure as a Service:

 **Cloud Deployment Models**<br>
-- Public Cloud
+- Public Cloud: aceessible and available to everyone
-- Private Cloud
+- Private Cloud: aceessible and available within organization boundaries
-- Hybrid Cloud
+- Hybrid Cloud: Combination of Public and Private Cloud
-- Community Cloud
+- Community Cloud: Platform where liked-minded community or professional interact.
-- Multi-Cloud
+- Multi-Cloud: It leverages to use more one cloud platforms from various cloud service providers(Amazon AWS, Microsoft Azure, Google Cloud Platform(GCP))